0 earthquakes in the last 24 hours• Latest significant: M4.9

 This magnitude 4.4 event was detected 28 km NE of Behshahr, Iran on May 16, 2026, with origin time 16:49 UTC.
 At 10.0 km, this is the deepest earthquake in the current dataset — firmly in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 36.849°, 53.808°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

-Reports of a magnitude 4.3 earthquake 1 km N of Damāvand, Iran came in on May 12, 2026 at 20:16 UTC.
+May 12, 2026 brought a magnitude 4.3 earthquake 13 km W of Damāvand, Iran, logged at 20:16 UTC.
+Of every earthquake currently listed for Iran, this one generated the most felt reports from the public.
 The USGS PAGER system assigned a green alert level for this event, signalling no significant casualties or damage expected.
 At 10.0 km, this is the deepest earthquake in the current dataset — firmly in the shallow crustal category.
-On the Modified Mercalli scale, shaking reached 4.4 — considered moderate.
-A small number of nearby observers (9) submitted felt reports to the USGS.
+12 people reported feeling the earthquake via the USGS Did You Feel It? system.
+Maximum shaking intensity peaked at MMI 4.4 (moderate).
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 35.736°N, 52.069°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 35.715°, 51.917°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: